In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “They attacked our kin across the water!”

-“Matrimony is a shared life,” she tells Aedan.
+“Matrimony is a shared life,” she tells her son.
 “Best times and bad, two remain one.”

 “And with you, the best times are always bad.”
-He steps into her, no longer the gangly boy from yesterday.
+Aedan steps into her, no longer the gangly boy from yesterday.
 “My father died because of you.
-Not Gods and not the Romans.
+Not the Gods and not the Romans.
 You.”

 Taran comes between them, but Aedan slinks around him.

-“You defeated every alternative,” her son accuses, “and gave him no peace until he did what you wanted when you wanted and how you wanted.”
+“You defeated every alternative,” her son accuses, “and gave him no peace until he did what you wanted when you wanted and how you wanted it.”

 “Your father died with honor,” Taran says.
 “Tell him, Chinny,”

-“You took my father from me,” Aedan declares.
+“You took my father from me,” Aedan says.
 “And I will never forgive you for it.”

 A second passes before spite becomes her.